Insight

 Cristin Monnich

-A recent ruling by the Fourth Circuit sends a clear message: using non-compete agreements in independent contractor relationships can seriously backfire.
+A ruling by the Fourth Circuit sends a clear message: using non-compete agreements in independent contractor relationships can seriously backfire.
 In a case involving misclassified nurses, the court highlighted non-competes as one sign the workers were actually employees under federal law.
 Simply put, non-compete clauses have no place in independent contractor or freelancer agreements — in any form.

 If you’re using freelancers or independent contractors, now is a good time to audit your agreements.
-This article breaks down the case, explains why non-competes for independent contractors create a huge liability, and offers safer, smarter contract alternative to protect your business
+This article breaks down the case, explains why non-competes for independent contractors create a huge liability, and offers safer, smarter contract alternative to protect your business.

 A Teachable Moment from a $9M Verdict